chrisdmitchell-dev/Matrix-Toolkit/README.md

 ## Why I Built This

-I created this project to strengthen my Java fundamentals (collections, exceptions, unit tests, Maven project structure) and to gain practical experience implementing algorithms from linear algebra.
+I created this project to strengthen my knowledge of Java fundamentals.
+I wanted to practice using some common dependencies such as JUnit 5, SLF4J, and Jackson as well as refresh my knowledge of linear algebra.
+My goal outside this project is to review all of the mathematics I need to understand machine learning and a linear algebra project seemed a good first step.

 ## AI Usage Note

-Some methods in this project, such as QR decomposition (Householder reflections) and LU decomposition (with partial pivoting), were implemented with guidance from OpenAI’s ChatGPT (GPT-5 model).
-I integrated, tested, and documented these algorithms myself.

-I’ve chosen to explicitly credit this AI assistance because I see effective use of AI as an engineering skill, especially knowing when and how to leverage it to accelerate development, while still being responsible for correctness, maintainability, and design.
+A couple of the numerical methods in this project, such as the QR and LU decomposition methods, were initially written by OpenAI's ChatGPT (GPT-5 model).
+I integrated and tested these algorithms myself.
+I think it's important to demonstrate that I can leverage AI in software development to speed up the process while still being responsible for the correctness, maintainability, and design of my project.

 ## License